-Returned books should be brought to the enquiry desk during staffed hours or left in the book bin under the self-issue machine at all other times.
+Returned books should be brought to the enquiry desk during staffed hours or left in one of the book bins under the self-issue machines at all other times.
 If you have an overdue book, you will be notified by email.

 We do not charge fines for the late return of books but if an overdue item is not returned after three notices you will be charged for a replacement copy.
 This can involve a considerable cost.

-Books which are returned to the enquiries desk which do not belong to Queen’s will be placed on the trolley near the reference section.
+Books which are returned to the enquiries desk which do not belong to Queen’s will be placed on a shelf to the left of the reference section.
 If they are yours or on loan to you from another library, please collect them from here.

 The Library has two self-issue systems; one in the Lower Library and one by the enquiry desk in the New Library.
 You will need your University card to issue books and other items.